DataCurationNetwork/data-primers/Geodatabase Data Curation Primer/Geodata-Primer.md

 The primary datasets within a geodatabase are called feature classes, which include vector datasets, raster datasets, and tables.
 Like shapefiles, the main types of feature classes have either point, polyline or polygon geometry along with an attribute table.
 Additionally, annotation (map text linked to a graphic feature), dimensions, multipoints and multipatches (used in 3D geometry) can also be feature classes within geodatabases, but have no equivalency with respect to shapefiles.
 (2, 3)

-Geodatabases are best explored using Esri&#39;s ArcCatalog, which lists each feature class by name and includes an icon indicating the feature class type.
+Geodatabases are best explored using Esri's ArcCatalog, which lists each feature class by name and includes an icon indicating the feature class type.

 # Examples of geodatabase datasets